-Employment lands: means those areas designated in this Plan for business and economic activities including, but not limited to, industrial, manufacturing, warehousing, offices, commercial and institutional, and associated retail and ancillary facilities.
+Employment Area: means those areas designated in an official plan for clusters of business and economic activities including, but not limited to, manufacturing, warehousing, offices, and associated retail and ancillary facilities.
+(PPS 2020)

-Endangered Species: means any species listed on the Species at Risk in Ontario (SARO) List as endangered.
+Endangered Species means a species that is classified as "Endangered Species" on the Species at Risk in Ontario List, as updated and amended from time to time.
+(PPS 2020)